Alan Jackson: Career

-In Tennessee, Jackson got his first job in The Nashville Network's mailroom and would sit in the audience during tapings of TNN’s You Can Be a Star, a television singing competition featuring celebrity judges.
+In Tennessee, Jackson got his first job in The Nashville Network's mailroom and would sit in the audience during tapings of TNN's You Can Be a Star, a television singing competition featuring celebrity judges.
 On an episode in 1986, then 27-year-old Jackson was plucked from the audience and asked to sing a song as an outro to a commercial break.
-Jackson sang He Stopped Loving Her Today by George Jones, earning a round of applause from the audience, and the attention of guest judge and singer-songwriter Keith Stegall.
-Stegall would eventually produce 19 of Jackson’s studio albums.
+Jackson sang "He Stopped Loving Her Today" by George Jones, earning a round of applause from the audience, and the attention of guest judge and singer-songwriter Keith Stegall.
+Stegall would eventually produce nineteen of Jackson's albums.

-Around this time, Jackson’s wife Denise, a flight attendant, encountered Glen Campbell on a flight, and requested advice for her husband.
+Around this time, Jackson's wife Denise, a flight attendant, encountered Glen Campbell on a flight, and requested advice for her husband.
 Campbell handed her the business card of his manager and told her to call, which further helped jumpstart his career.
 Jackson eventually signed with Arista, and in 1989, he became the first artist signed to the newly formed Arista Nashville branch of Arista Records.
 Arista released Jackson's debut single, "Blue Blooded Woman", in late 1989.
-Although the song failed to reach top 40 on Hot Country Songs, he reached number three by early 1990 with "Here in the Real World".
-This song served as the title track to his debut studio album, Here in the Real World, which also included two more top five hits ("Wanted" and "Chasin' That Neon Rainbow") and his first number one, "I'd Love You All Over Again".
+Although the song failed to reach the Top 40 on the Hot Country Songs chart, he reached number 3 by early 1990 with "Here in the Real World".
+This song served as the title track to his debut album, Here in the Real World, which also included two more top five hits ("Wanted" and "Chasin' That Neon Rainbow") and his first number one, "I'd Love You All Over Again".
 Don't Rock the Jukebox was the title of Jackson's second album.
 Released in 1991, it included four number-one singles: the title track, "Someday", "Dallas" and "Love's Got a Hold on You", and the number three "Midnight in Montgomery".
 Jackson also co-wrote several songs on Randy Travis' 1991 album High Lonesome.

 A Lot About Livin' (And a Little 'bout Love), his third album, accounted for the number one hits "She's Got the Rhythm (And I Got the Blues)" (which Randy Travis co-wrote) and "Chattahoochee", plus the top five hits "Tonight I Climbed the Wall", "Mercury Blues" and "(Who Says) You Can't Have It All".
 "Chattahoochee" also won him the 1994 Country Music Association (CMA) awards for Single and Song of the Year.
 In 1994, Jackson left his management company, Ten Ten Management, which had overseen his career up to that point, and switched to Gary Overton.
 His fourth album was titled Who I Am, and it contained four number one hits: a cover of the Eddie Cochran rockabilly standard "Summertime Blues", followed by "Livin' on Love", "Gone Country" and "I Don't Even Know Your Name".
 An additional track from the album, a cover of Rodney Crowell's "Song for the Life", made number six.
 In late 1994, Clay Walker reached number one with "If I Could Make a Living", which Jackson co-wrote.
 Jackson also appeared in the 1996 "When Harry Kept Delores" episode of Home Improvement, performing "Mercury Blues".